 - the n3gPathSwitchSupportInd IE if the n3gPathSwitchSupportInd was set to true in the request and the SMF supports non-3GPP access path switching as specified in clause 4.22.2.2.1 of 3GPP TS 23.502 [3].

 Editor' Note: The need to populate n3gPathSwitchSupportInd between the V-SMF and the H-SMF is FFS.

+The payload body of the POST response may further contain:

+- the pending update information list, indicating the information elements whose change(s) are not required to be updated in real-time to the (H-)SMF, i.e. the change(s) of the indicated information elements may be piggybacked in a subsequent update to the (H-)SMF together with other information elements.

 The payload body of the POST response may also contain the upSecurity, maxIntegrityProtectedDataRateUl and maxIntegrityProtectedDataRateDl IEs, if the PDU session is associated to (or handed over to) the 3GPP access type.